A reader query prompted this post on the risks of not investing in volatile assets for long term goals.

 - paying unnecessary taxes due to dividends and interest income in the accumulation (pre-retirement) phase that reduces the compounding effect

 There is no guarantee that investing in volatile assets will eliminate these risks.
 You can minimize risks by choosing and executing goal-based investing as a plan.
-However, unless the portfolio value is substantial compared to the goals (say ten crores vs ten lakhs), avoiding volatility will surely lead to the risks as described above.Recent articles:
+However, unless the portfolio value is substantial compared to the goals (say ten crores vs ten lakhs), avoiding volatility will surely lead to the risks as described above.Join the Arthgyaan WhatsApp community: You can stay updated on our latest content and learn about our webinars.
+Our community is fully private so that no one, other than the admin, can see your name or number.
+Also, we will not spam you.

 What happens if I invest and the market falls